Initiative-Progress/easyenvi/README.md

 ```

 Specifying certain parameters means certain dependencies:
+* For using **local operation**, it is necessary to specify `local_path`, the path from which local operations should be executed - specify an empty string if you want to use the current directory.
+Additionnaly, the installation of the `fsspec` library is required.
-* For using Google Cloud, it is necessary to specify the project ID, the path to a credential .json file, and, in case of interaction with Google Cloud Storage, the path to the GCS folder (see [Google Cloud Initialisation](https://antoinepinto.gitbook.io/easy-environment/google-cloud-environment/google-cloud-initialisation)).
-Additionnaly, the installation of the libraries `google-cloud-storage` and `google-cloud-bigquery` is required.
+* For using **Google Cloud**, it is necessary to specify the project ID, the path to a credential .json file, and, in case of interaction with Google Cloud Storage, the path to the GCS folder (see [Google Cloud Initialisation](https://antoinepinto.gitbook.io/easy-environment/google-cloud-environment/google-cloud-initialisation)).
+Additionnaly, the installation of the libraries `google-cloud-storage`, `google-cloud-bigquery` and `fsspec` is required.
-* For using SharePoint, it is necessary to specify the SharePoint site to interact with, as well as authentication credentials: either the client_id/client_secret pair or the username/user_password pair (see [SharePoint Initialisation](https://antoinepinto.gitbook.io/easy-environment/sharepoint-environment/sharepoint-initialisation)).
+* For using **SharePoint**, it is necessary to specify the SharePoint site to interact with, as well as authentication credentials: either the client_id/client_secret pair or the username/user_password pair (see [SharePoint Initialisation](https://antoinepinto.gitbook.io/easy-environment/sharepoint-environment/sharepoint-initialisation)).
 Furthermore, the installation of the `Office365-REST-Python-Client` library is required.

 ## Examples of use